cmarti/epik/README.md

 # Epistatic Kernels for GPU-accelerated Gaussian process regression

 `EpiK` is a Python library designed to infer sequence-function relationships using Gaussian process models.
-Built on top of `GPyTorch <https://docs.gpytorch.ai>`_ and `KeOps <https://www.kernel-operations.io>`_, `EpiK` enables fitting these models to large datasets containing hundreds of thousands to millions of sequence measurements.
+Built on top of [GPyTorch](https://docs.gpytorch.ai) and [KeOps](https://www.kernel-operations.io), `EpiK` enables fitting these models to large datasets containing hundreds of thousands to millions of sequence measurements.

 You can find more detailed documentation and tutorials [here](https://epik.readthedocs.io)